On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Preliminaries on standard eigenvalues and eigenfunctions

 \

 {\bf{Property 5.}} {\em{Each generalized radial eigenvalue $\nu_i$ is simple and any $i$-th eigenfunction has exactly $i$ nodal domains.
-In particular if $a(x)$ is radial each radial eigenvalue $\L_i^{\rad}$ is simple and any $i$-th eigenfunction $\psi_i^{\rad}$ has exactly $i$ nodal domains.}}
+In particular each radial eigenvalue $\L_i^{\rad}$ is simple and any $i$-th eigenfunction $\psi_i^{\rad}$ has exactly $i$ nodal domains.}}

 \